Living in London: 30 things to know before moving to London

 Lots of people think of London as just a concrete jungle, but there are actually tons of outdoor spaces – some with epic views of the concrete jungle itself!

-Hyde Park is the biggest, but there’s also St James Park, Greenwich Park, Blackheath Common, Primrose Hill… in every neighbourhood, there are a few local parks to enjoy the British summer or take an autumnal stroll!
+Hyde Park is the biggest, but there’s also St James Park, Greenwich Park, Blackheath Common, Primrose Hill… in every neighbourhood, there are a famous parks and hidden gems to enjoy the British summer or take an autumnal stroll!

 Most people in London live in apartments or houses without much outdoor space, so these parks are really relished.
 Picnicking in the park is a national pastime, and drinking in the park is viewed on as absolutely fine.
 The shops even stock pre-made gin and tonic in a tin for these occasions.